TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 {% image "assets/you-guys-apply-hardening-question-mark.jpg", "w-60", "Input sanitisation?
 Never heard of it!" %}

 {% alert "success" %}
 1. Avoid running applications as `root` or `Administrator`.
 Instead, run it with a minimum privilege user.

-(Minimum meaning: enough permissions to get the job done, and only enabling higher permissions when needed.)
+  Minimum meaning: enough permissions to get the job done, and only enabling higher permissions when needed.
+Typically, only read/write are needed.
+Maybe write permissions for log/upload directories.
 {% endalert %}

 In America, "all men are created equal".
 Not so in filesystems.